 The configuration of the ports, once the cover is removed, is also quite a lot different.
 The changed layout also makes room for your streaming stick or mini PC, which can plug in via the HDMI port.
 It also has a dedicated microUSB cable to provide additional power to your stick if required.
 It’s quite a neat setup.

 Epson EF-100 Projector Setup

 Given the changes in the design of the laptop, the setup has also changed slightly.
-Instead of the simple plug in all the cables and turn on approach, there is some configurations to consider.
+Instead of the simple plugin all the cables and turn on approach, there are some configurations to consider.